aening/EDM-PROJECTS-Kate/README.md

 <h3 align="center">
   Aifah Kate Catacutan is a first-year college student passionate about programming and technology.
-She has experience in Java, C, and C++ and is currently self-studying Python and HTML to expand her skills.
+She has experience in Java, C, and C++ and is currently self-studying Python, SQL and HTML to expand her skills.
 Eager to learn and grow, she enjoys solving complex problems and building creative solutions.
 Aifah aspires to become a data analyst and web developer, contributing to innovative and impactful projects.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=aening&label=Profile%20views&color=0e75b6&style=flat" alt="aening" /> </p>